CoNLL-UD-2017/Uppsala/README.md

 * a joint sentence segmenter and tokenizer
 * a transition-based parser

 The parsing code is [here](http://github.com/UppsalaNLP/uuparser).
+The version we used for the shared task was released as [version 1.0](https://github.com/UppsalaNLP/uuparser/tree/1.0).
 The segmentation code is [here](http://github.com/UppsalaNLP/segmenter).
+The version we used for the shared task was released as [version 1.0](https://github.com/UppsalaNLP/segmenter/tree/1.0).

 We added the scripts that we used for the shared task in scripts/.
 Our system was run with: